dosfsck Command: Tutorial & Examples

 Check and repair FAT file systems

-The dosfsck command works by examining the file system's integrity, checking for logical and physical errors.
+The dosfsck command works by examining the integrity of the file system, checking for logical and physical errors.
 It verifies the consistency of the file system by examining the FAT (File Allocation Table), the root directory, and all the sub-directories.
 If it encounters any errors or inconsistencies, it will attempt to fix them.

 Using dosfsck is straightforward.
 The basic syntax is as follows: